Alert Symbol Help Now!

 If you have a concern or complaint, you have two options:

-• You can try to discuss your concern/complaint directly with the staff member.
+• Individuals are encouraged to discuss their concern or complaint with the staff most directly involved with them.
 If a solution to your concern/complaint is not satisfactorily resolved at this stage, you can ask to speak to the Clinical Manager who will move your complaint to Step 1 in the more formal process.

 And/or

-• You can fill in a Client Concern/Complaint Form (on the reverse of this pamphlet) and drop it in the box in the waiting room.
+• You can fill in a Client Concern/Complaint Form and drop it in the box in the waiting room.
 If you sign the form, someone from the Centre will contact you and attempt to resolve your issue.
+An appropriate staff may assist the complainant (child, youth, caregiver, etc.) to complete and forward the complaint form as well as navigate the complaint process.

 Formal Process